 A lot of times, this can be explained by the credit-stealers being assholes.
 But Devens isn’t an asshole.
 He was just wrong.
 His machinations were logical, given what he knew, and he really believed in them.
 When I first started writing this blog entry, I was trying to make all kinds of comparisons between Devens and animal species that are mimics (like hognose snakes) or that get other species to do work for them (like cuckoo birds).
 However, none of those comparisons are accurate.
 (Plus, the hognose snake sometimes defecates when threatened, which didn’t seem to fit Devens very well.
 Though maybe that’s the real reason Lauren and Victoria didn’t challenge him.)

 So if Devens was just playing the best that he could with the knowledge that he had, is the fault only in Lauren and Victoria for not speaking up?
-Some would argue that they should have known what Survivor was when they signed up.
-Even a cursory study of the format would show that it’s crucial to let the jury know that you are the architect of strategic moves.
+Some would argue they should have known that Survivor requires this.
+Even a cursory study of the format would show that it’s crucial to loudly let the jury know that you are the architect of strategic moves.
 That’s Survivor 101.
-Yes, it’s frustrating, and no, it would not be all right in the real world, but this argument would say that the system is clear and thus ethical within its parameters.
+Yes, it’s frustrating, and yes, it can be a problem in the real world, but this argument might say that the Survivor system is clear and thus ethical within its parameters.